 Non-local online listings In the last few years, it's become increasingly popular for people to use websites such as reverb.com or even Guitar Center's used portal to buy instruments solely on the listing description and then have it sent to their door.
 I personally am a bit leery on the idea of purchasing a guitar sight unseen, but many people are completely okay with the risks.

 For me, I think the people who sell used gear on these types of platforms are trustworthy enough to be giving honest descriptions about their guitars.
-So, the only thing that turns me off about these options is that I may simply not like the guitar's feel or sound after I play it, and if since guitars aren't cheap, it's just not necessarily a risk I'm ready to take.
+So, the only thing that turns me off about these options is that I may simply not like the guitar's feel or sound after I play it, and since guitars aren't cheap, it's just not necessarily a risk I'm ready to take.

 Local Craigslist Listings Craigslist might sound like an outdated avenue for most things, but for musicians, it's still the go to place to sell used gear, especially in bigger cities like Minneapolis and St. Paul.
 To a certain extent, Facebook Marketplace is gaining ground, but it's all still the same idea: in this scenario, you see a classified listing in your area, make arrangements to meet with the seller, check out the instrument and either pay cash or pass.

 I use Craigslist a lot, which probably tells you way too much about how many used instruments I've actually purchased.
 The great thing about Craigslist is that you are buying direct from the seller, which makes things cheaper (lack of the 45% markup), and you can negotiate price from safely behind the anonymity of email or text.
 Plus, with Craigslist, you have many more options than you might have at just one store.
-(Though really, the people who run that one store probably its used inventory Craigslist themselves.)
+(Though really, the people who run that one store probably buy used inventory from Craigslist themselves.)

 Of course, the caveats with Craigslist are that some people are simply not comfortable meeting random people off the internet to finalize a deal.
 I have to admit myself that enough media attention has been given to Craigslist deals gone wrong that even I get momentary anxiety during the process.

-But for me, it's always felt silly once I met the person I had been dealing with and got down to business.
+But for me, it's always felt silly once I meet the person I had been dealing with and got down to business.
 The other couple quirks about Craigslist are that you deal in cash, and really don't have a lot of time with the instrument before you purchase it.
 But if you do your research, check serial numbers and know exactly what you're buying you really don't need to worry too much.
 Plus, just because you drove out there to check out the instrument, doesn't mean you've committed to buying it.
 You can always walk away.
 I have before and would again.

 Especially when you're really searching to buy an expensive instrument, you want to make sure you're getting the real deal, so it's natural to be worried about whether or not that $1,500 Martin is really a Martin.
 But the thing is, if you're buying an instrument under $2,000 you most likely aren't getting a fake.
 It simply wouldn't be worth it for a counterfeit to go through all the pain and suffering to really do one right.